 Once Kim Phyong happened to come to see me on some business at midnight and found the guardsmen wrangling over sleeping places.
 "Comrade Commander, look at them," he said irritably.
 "How could you expect kids like these to perform guard duty?
 Judging from their unruly behaviour in your presence, they will be good for nothing, let alone guardsmen.
-We need to give them a good tongue-lashing to straighten them out."
+They need a good tongue-lashing to straighten them out."